Operated by former HP, HPInc, and HPE employees who volunteer their time. Not officially endorsed or supported. Join us!

 Member advice on sorting out the different types of financial salespeople and advisors.
 (Updated Aug 18, 2020.)
 Questions or comments to: firstname.lastname@example.org

-This topic is discussed on the HPAA's Finance Forum.
-Ongoing discussions of US personal finance issues -- such as Social Security, pensions, and stock -- from an ex-HP/HPE perspective.
+This topic is covered in the HPAA's Finance Forum.
+Discuss U.S. pension, employee stock, Social Security, and other personal finance issues from an ex-HP/HPInc/HPE perspective.
+Moderated.
 Join the HPAA Finance Forum (Due to the very personal -- and usually geographic -- nature of a relationship with a financial advisor, we don't get into specific financial advisor recommendations on the HPAA Finance Forum.)

 "Managing Your Money Manager -- Demand these things from your financial adviser" by AARP financial columnist Jane Bryant Quinn: https://jbquinn.com/?p=921